brianmayeshiro/brianmayeshiro.github.io/essays/Hearthstone-5-Common-Mistake-With-Reno-Mage.md

 ---
 layout: essay
 type: essay
-title: 5 Common Mistakes with Reno Mage - Year of the Dragon
+title: 5 Common Mistakes with Reno Mage - Hearthstone Year of the Dragon
 date: 2020-03-17
 labels:
   - Gaming
   - Hearthstone
   - Guide
 ---
-Full article has been published here: [https://hearthstone-decks.net/highlander-mage-5-common-mistakes/](https://hearthstone-decks.net/highlander-mage-5-common-mistakes/)
+Note: This is a Gaming article intended for competitive players in the Hearthstone scene.
+Instead of going by my actual name, I'm referring to myself as "BrianOBryan" which is my in-game username.
+Full article originally published here: [https://hearthstone-decks.net/highlander-mage-5-common-mistakes/](https://hearthstone-decks.net/highlander-mage-5-common-mistakes/)

 <img class="ui medium centered image" src="../images/200px-Reno_the_Relicologist.png">